Wing IV

 CompaqCompaq Computer Corporation

-Conquest · Replaced It out-IBM'd IBM in its first year and became the world's biggest PC maker, then died as an independent company when its cost structure could not survive Dell.
+Conquest · Replaced It out-IBM'd IBM in its first year and became the world's biggest PC maker, then — unable to survive Dell on cost — was swallowed by Hewlett-Packard in 2002 and ceased to exist.

 2002 CE b.
 1982 CE · 20 years